-Other operating income ("statutory basis") increased by \$241 million or 13% on the prior half.
-The key drivers of the movement were:
+Other operating income increased by \$58 million or 3% on the prior half.

 Commissions increased by \$16 million or 1%, mainly due to higher volume driven foreign exchange, cards and deposit income, higher institutional fees from increased client activity and higher equities income from higher volumes.